ucsd-cse112-sp19/team4/README.md

+### Things to keep in mind:
+  Create a new branch with the name + number of the task on trello
+  For example: T1-create-hello-world-component
+  Add people to code review when creating a pull request.
+  Keep MASTER branch clean (always working)
+  Write comment whenever possible /** */
+  Make sure to run the test before commit

 ### How to install locally:
   npm install

 ### How ro run test locally:
   npm test
-  npm run test
+  or npm run test

-### Code quality:
-  Write comment whenever possible
-  Make sure to run the test before commit

-### Things to keep in mind:
-  Create a new branch with number associate with the ticket on Trello
-  Add people to code review before mergin to master branch
-  Keep MASTER branch clean (always working)

 ### Git
   git clone https://github.com/ucsd-cse112/team4.git